 Desert Botanical Garden: a perfect place for plant enthusiasts who love art

-I’ve just returned from a week in Scottsdale, Arizona, where we had one amazing experience after the other.
+Scottsdale, Arizona is a fabulous place for art and nature lovers.
 I’ve always thought of myself as an Island Girl or water baby, as I so love being by the ocean or a large body of water.
 But being back in Scottsdale after a 13-year absence brought back all the memories of why I love the Sonoran Desert–and this particular part of Arizona–so much.

 Arizona is unquestionably a state filled with natural wonders, as it is home to the Grand Canyon.
 I’d had the pleasure of exploring that part of the state even before my first trip to Scottsdale.
 But as my travel writing pulls me in so many directions, it sometimes takes an effort to get myself back to roads previously travelled.
 Thanks to a travel writing colleague, I learned of a chocolate body wrap being offered at a Scottsdale resort, and so in the spirit of research, I and a friend made our way by air to Phoenix and the short drive to Scottsdale for a week of fun and chocolatouring in the Arizona sun.